Ebola Syndrome (Limited Edition Blu-ray) Unboxing

-Ebola Syndrome (伊波拉病毒) is a 1996 live-action theatrical Hong Kong film directed by Herman Yau, produced by Wong Jing, and written by Ting Chau.
-The film stars Anthony Wong, Wan Yeung-ming, Shing Fui-On, Wong Tsui-ling, and Miu-Ying Chan, with music composed by Ma Chun-hung.
-It was theatrically released in June 1996 for Hong Kong and distributed by Gala Film Distribution Limited.
+Ebola Syndrome (伊波拉病毒) is a 1996 live-action theatrical Hong Kong film directed by Herman Yau, and produced by Wong Jing, with distribution by Gala Film Distribution Limited.
+The film starred Anthony Wong Chau-Sang, Wan Yeung-ming, Shing Fui-On, Wong Tsui-ling, and Miu-Ying Chan, with screenplay writer Chau Ting, and music composed by Mak Chun-Hung.
+The film was theatrically released in June 1996 for Hong Kong.

 Background: